 “I can already hear the tubas n’ shit out here,” Justin said as we stumbled out into the streets.

-We met up with a friend from the night before and started to share stories about our experiences with edible pot.
+We met up with a friend from the night before and started to share stories about our experiences with edible weed.

 “Yeah, man,” Justin laughed.
 “One time me and a friend ate a medical candy bar and we had no idea what we were getting into.
 We were in Denver and I started having a panic attack and I couldn’t breathe.
 I was all stuffed up already.
 She was out of her mind, too.
 She said she just kept doing math problems in her head.”

-“My sister never smoked weed and she texted me one day and said she took a half a candy bar that said 100,” Igoe said, and the table grew to a nervous hush.
+“My sister never smoked weed and she texted me one day and said she took a half a candy bar that said 100,” Igoe said, and a nervous hush fell over the table.
 “She had a blast.
 That woman has the tolerance of a linebacker.
 She said she was so high she was at a kiosk to buy snacks and she turned around and everything on the shelf knocked on the floor.
 She just looked down at it and smiled and walked away because she was so high.”

 “Run away!”
 Justin laughed.